sandworm-hq/docs/audit/getting-started.md

 {% endhint %}

 {% hint style="warning" %}
-Sandworm doesn't currently support [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces).
-You need to run Sandworm against the final built manifest and lockfile.
+If you use [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces), make sure to run Sandworm in the directory of the package you want to audit.
 {% endhint %}

 You can use a [configuration file](./configuration.md), or you can pass configuration options directly to the command-line tool.
 Here are the available options, that you can also list by running `sandworm-audit --help`: